Sociology: Politics, Policy and Society in Comparative Perspective

 As a graduate of the Master's track Sociology: Politics, Policy and Society in Comparative Perspective, you are able to make a significant contribution to the analysis of and solutions to today's social problems.
-You are specialized in sociological research into social problems, and the impact of policy in areas such as labor, employment, culture, welfare, recreation, education or healthcare.
+You are specialized in sociological research into social problems, and the impact of policy in areas such as labor, employment, culture, welfare, education, or healthcare.
 You could work as a researcher, policy officer, advisor, or in management.

 Graduates work, for example, as:

 - Policy Officer